-This urban fantasy was published by ROC on April 2, 2013 and has 339 pages.
+This urban fantasy that was published by ROC on April 2, 2013 and has 339 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Clean, "Payoff", Marked, Vacant
+Other books by this author which I have reviewed include Clean, "Payoff", Marked, Vacant

 Second in the Mindspace Investigation mystery paranormal series set in a dystopian world revolving around Adam, a damaged rogue psychic working for the police.
 It’s been six weeks since events in Clean, 1.